scandipwa/docs/theme/08-Standard.md

 }
 ```

-#### Why?

-The colors should have a common name throughout the project, for easier reference, it is recommended to declare SCSS variables in `variables` file.
-The used colors should be specific to a component, they may share the same color, but must be distinct in order to be easily adjusted in the future, this makes your styles more flexible.

-### 3. Selector and function sorting
+### 3. Selectors, mixins and functions

-The complex styles commonly require multiple pseudo-classes, pseudo-elements, media queries, properties, selector-build-ups, it is important to write them in correct order to keep everything trackable.
+Complex styles commonly require multiple pseudo-classes, pseudo-elements, media queries, properties, selector-build-ups.
+Order matters a lot, as good organization helps to keep it trackable and easily readable.

+1) Non-content based mixin has to be defined on top, in order to be rewritten with properties later
+2) Variables must be declared before these are used (according to specs)
+3) Pseudo-classes and pseudo-elements must not be mixed together
+4) Element and modifier definitions must be above other definitions (i.e. element definition)

 #### For example: